 Featuring a rustic Costa Rican ambiance with distinctive wooden decor and lush tropical surroundings, Jardin Tamarindo is an open dining concept.

 Food trucks with cuisine from around the world can be found here from Polish potato pancakes and Mexican churros, to Jamaican Jerk chicken, American style burgers, and much more.
-Personal food truck recommendations include La Churretica, The Eve (Polish Food Truck), Papagayo, and Caribbean Food.
+My personal favorite food trucks were La Churretica, The Eve (Polish Food Truck), Papagayo, and Caribbean Food.

 Price Range: $5 – $35 per person